 A brace can help offer spinal support and could even reduce the incidence of muscular spasms.4 Doctors usually suggest this for children and adolescents whose bodies are still growing, as is often the case with patients of Scheuermann’s kyphosis.
 You will need to wear the brace for a fixed number of hours and visit your doctor on a fixed schedule so they can adjust the brace as your spinal curve corrects itself bit by bit.
 In most instances, the brace will need to be used by the child until their growth is complete and their body has achieved skeletal maturity.5

 For adults whose skeletal maturity is already achieved, the brace can’t help prevent the spinal curvature but will alleviate pain.
-For those who have a difference in the length of their legs as well, orthotics or shoe inserts or lifts can greatly reduce back pain.6
+For those who have a difference in the

 2. Physical Therapy For Erect Posture And Pain Relief

 Exercise and physical therapy are important if you are an adult with kyphosis.
 Research has found that spine strengthening and posture training can bring results as early as 6 months into the routine, improving kyphosis symptoms like spinal curvature.7 Among other things, your physical therapists will teach you specific exercises that help correct and maintain an erect body posture.8 This will include9: